How to Reset iPhone 12 without Passcode

-3. Once your computer successfully detected disabled or locked iPhone 7, click Start button and proceed with a factory reset on iPhone 7.
+3. Once your computer successfully detected locked or unavailable iPhone 7, click Start button and proceed with a factory reset on iPhone 7.

 4. The software is downloading firmware package for your device.
 It will take a while to get it downloaded.

 5. Now in the confirmation dialog, read the warning and enter "0000", and then click Unlock button to reset iPhone 7 without iTunes.